 Therefore, remember that plagiarism is a serious academic crime that might compromise your education.
 So, if you must copy and paste any information into your papers, ensure you do it right to avoid these repercussions.

 There are many tips you can adopt to avoid getting entangled in plagiarism cases as a student.
-Use multiple sources in your research paper or essay writing.
+Use multiple sources in your research paper for best essay writing.
 Using one source might result in plagiarism because it will be easier to trace the source.